nordseele/nordhat/README.md

 - white lead TX
 - green lead RX
 - black lead GND
-- ***DO NOT connect the red lead while the Pi is still powered from USB !***
+- ***DO NOT connect the red lead if the Pi is powered from USB !***

   `screen /dev/cu.usbserial* 115200`

 ## I2C
 ### caution
 The I2C output over stereo jack connector on top of the board has not been tested yet and has no utility at the moment. ***DO NOT use it unless you know what you're doing.
 If you do, connect and disconnect devices ONLY when they are powered down.
-Do NOT connect audio or MIDI cables to the I2C jack***
+DO NOT connect audio or MIDI cables to the I2C jack***
 ____
 ### Todo